PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Methods

 \subsection{Segmented Reconstructions}

-To identify the regions associated with the obstruction in the point cloud, we run segmentation model inference in each frame in image stream.
-We undistort the acquired segmentation masks in the same way as the original images.
-During the data flow of the reconstruction algorithm, segmentation masks are stored as a variable along with the corresponding images, and transferred with them.
-At the inverse projection step of the reconstruction algorithm, we rescale the segmentation masks to match the size of the inverse depth maps, and use them to index the 3D point cloud acquired from depth images.
-Points corresponding to the pixels fall into the segmentation region are stored separately, and visualized in a different color (Fig.~\ref{fig:image_and_reconstruction}c).
+To identify the regions associated with the targeted areas in the point cloud, we run a segmentation model inference in each frame in the image stream.
+At the inverse projection step of the reconstruction algorithm, we rescale the segmentation masks to match the size of the final inverse depth maps and use them to index the 3D point cloud acquired from depth images.
+Points corresponding to the pixels fall into the segmentation region are stored separately, and visualized in a different color (Fig.~\ref{fig:image_and_reconstruction}d).